 Lead to MQL nurturing is a common point in the buyer’s journey in which nurturing can start.
-It’s likely initiated by a contact downloading a piece of content.
-From there, you offer the lead relevant information that you think may help them solve the pain point that brought them to your site initially.
+It is initiated by a contact downloading a piece of content.
+From there, you offer the lead relevant information that may help them solve the pain point that initially brought them to your site.
 Along the way, you give them plenty of opportunities to convert with additional content and CTAs.

 Form Submission Follow-Up

 Depending on the type of form a contact submits, you might not need a full-blown workflow, maybe a simple thank you will suffice?
 If so, workflows are your ticket.
-They can easily go from a 10 email sequence as mentioned above, to a one and done thank you for your submission email.
+They can easily go from a 10-email sequence, as mentioned above, to a one-and-done thank you for your submission email.

 Pro Tip: Take your ‘Contact Us’ form submissions to the next level by sending a follow-up email post submission letting your contacts know when they can expect to hear from you in response to their inquiry.

-Date Based Marketing Automations
+Date-Based Marketing Automations

-- Leading up to an event
+Leading up to an event

-- During an event
+During an event